Miguel Fernandez

 Venture debt

 Dilution is tough and you decide you only want to dilute yourself a bit, so you choose the venture debt (or venture leasing) route.
-But the long venture debt process is eerily similar to getting VC capital.
+But the long venture debt application process is eerily similar to getting VC capital.
 After several meetings and rounds of pitches, you get a term sheet.
 After negotiating terms for several weeks, you end up getting only 2-4 times your monthly recurring revenue (MRR).
 This doesn’t affect your runway much, but the price appears reasonable.

-However, when you add legal fees, opening fees, and the equity warrant, venture debt is not only ineffective, it’s also very expensive.
+However, when you add legal fees, opening fees, and the equity warrant, SaaS venture debt is not only ineffective, it’s also very expensive.
 On top of that, there are senior claims to your assets in the event of a default—so neither you nor your investors will see a dollar until they are paid in full.

 Venture debt